(adapted from an audio interview, 2013)

 That’s a huge question.
-It definitely was not an apple because apples probably were not indigenous to the region; and when they’re kicked out and God makes them clothes, it’s a fig leaf.
+It definitely was not an apple because apples probably were not indigenous to the region, and when the first humans are kicked out and God makes them clothes; it’s a fig leaf.
 So, figs were around.
 There’s all sorts of theories that the fruit was a pomegranate, maybe was a quince…

 But it isn’t specified, the Hebrew word is ‘pri’ which just means fruit.
 So it’s never identified as anything.
 Part of the difficulty comes in in the history of translations.
-So that when the Hebrew text was translated into Greek, in about the third century B.C.E., after Alexander the Great came in and Hellenized the area, and he produced the Greek translation called the Septuagint, the word [‘pri’] became karpos, which is ‘fruit’ so still, it was not specified.
+So that when the Hebrew text was translated into Greek, in about the third century BCE, after Alexander the Great came in and Hellenized the area, ... the word [‘pri’] became karpos, which is “fruit ”; so still, it was not specified.

 So in part the fruit [in the garden of Eden] was understood as an apple simply because the words were often used both ways.
-In part, malum is a beautiful pun, with evil; so malum evil/malum apple…so this is an evil fruit, it lent itself to it only in Latin; that does not exist in Greek it does not exist in Hebrew.
+In part, malum is a beautiful pun, with evil; so malum evil/malum apple … this is an evil fruit; it lent itself to it only in Latin; that does not exist in Greek; it does not exist in Hebrew.
 But it was an easy pairing.